The history of DOVE

-In 1995, Uon Seila, Harry Zuberhuler, and Brian Maher founded the Youth Commission under the Evangelical Fellowship of Cambodia.
-In 2011, after sixteen years of working with young adults, Uon Seila, decided to form his own local Christian NGO to develop emerging Christian leaders in 2011.
-Seila left the EFC and set up DOVE in the Bung Tumpon area of Phnom Penh and continued doing ministry similar to what it had done under the EFC Youth Commission; the training of emerging Christian leaders and leadership development with teens in language and drop in centers in PP and 3 provincial satellites (Kompong Cham, Kompong Thom, and Kompong Chhnang).
-DOVE also ran an active Sports Ministry in Phnom Penh, and with the help of New Zealander, Todd Smith, launched the first artificial turf football fields in Cambodia, which were used for sports activities and income generation.
+DOVE was the child of the Evangelical Fellowship of Cambodia’s Youth Commission which founded by Uon Seila, Harry Zuberhuler, and me in early 1995.
+DOVE was founded by Uon Seila, Director of EFC’s Youth Commission when he decided to form his own local Christian NGO in 2011.
+Seila set up DOVE in the Bung Tumpon area of Phnom Penh and continued doing ministry similar to what it had done under the EFC Youth Commission; the training of emerging Christian leaders and leadership development with teens in language and drop-in centres in PP and 3 provincial satellites (Kompong Cham, Kompong Thom, and Kompong Chhnang).
+DOVE also ran an active Sports Ministry in Phnom Penh, and with the help of New Zealander, Mr Todd Smith launched the first artificial turf football fields in Cambodia, which were used for sports activities and income generation.

-Under the EFC Youth Commission, New Zealander Todd Smith developed the Diamond Project Level 1 with help of Brian Maher and Uon Seila.
-The Diamond Program, launched in 2004 was a training program for young people with leadership potential to help them be proficient leading various church ministries.
-Some lessons are still used some in our satellites offices today.
+Under the EFC Youth Commission, New Zealander Todd Smith developed the Diamond Project Level 1, a training program for potential young leaders to help them become leaders in the church, and that was launched in 2004 and is still used some in our satellites today.
 It ran for ten straight successful years.
-In 2007, Brian Maher launched Diamond Project Level 2 with a more in-depth focus Spiritual Formation for emerging leaders who had gone through the Diamond Program.
+In 2007, I launched Diamond Project Level 2 with a more in-depth focus Spiritual Formation for emerging leaders who had gone through Diamond Program Level 1.

 When DOVE was formed we continued to use the Diamond Program Level 1 in the provinces and Diamond Program Level 2 in Phnom Penh.
-In 2013, DOVE staff and advisors with the help of Rev. Raju Sbagwat’s training in Facilitation and Curriculum design, designed a new training program that the director Seila named, the ONYX Program.
+In 2013, DOVE staff and advisors re-worked DP Level 2 with the help of Rev. Raju Sbagwat’s training in Facilitation and Curriculum design and designed a new training program that the director named the ONYX Program.
 The methodology of training is based on participation, facilitation, self-discovery, dialogue education, dynamic reflection and building a safe learning community of love and trust.
-It utilizers personal mentors and peer groups.
+It utilizes personal mentors and peer groups.

-The purpose of ONYX is to facilitate the emergence of a group that would engage in the process of healing from their emotional pain and trauma by spending a year together in close community with the aim that they would become wounded healers, and bring encouragement and empowerment to all those they served in all their contexts, rather than transfer their pain like so many other church leaders have done and continue to do.
+The purpose of ONXY is to facilitate the emergence of a group that would engage in the process of healing from their emotional pain and trauma by spending a year together in community with the aim that they would become wounded healers and bring encouragement and empowerment to all those they served in all their contexts, rather than transfer their pain like so many other church leaders have done and continue to do.